tinaba96/kiwami/README.md

 - - -
 ## Overview
 - - -
-This is the reservation app for Sauna Business.
+This is the Reservation Management System for Sauna Business.
 It was developed for pre-open period (30/11/2022 - 14/12/2022) for the users who were invited to the Sauna (Kiwami) which is located in Nagoya, Japan.

 - - -